 AMY GOODMAN: Shanti, what did you face at that point when they arrested you?
 And what did they charge you with?

 SHANTI SELLZ: Initially, they charged us with a felony count of aiding and abetting and furtherance of illegal presence in the United States, which is basically a smuggling charge that held a maximum sentence of five years in prison, a felony charge.
 And we were also given a misdemeanor of obstruction of justice.
-And then in August of 2005, we were indicted, and the grand jury dropped the misdemeanor charge but added another felony of conspiracy, which held a ten-year maximum sentence, which brought our maximum up to fifteen years in prison and a $500,000 fine.
+And then in August of 2005, we were indicted, and the grand jury dropped the misdemeanor charge but added another felony of conspiracy, which held a 10-year maximum sentence, which brought our maximum up to 15 years in prison and a $500,000 fine.